From equality to diversity -- bottom-up approach for hierarchy growth: Algorithm of hierarchy growth

-We consider a group of $N$, initially independent ($t=0$) individuals (nodes or agents).
-In the course of time peer agents make connections and hierarchical levels emerge.
-Links between the agents correspond to the interactions which result in formation of hierarchies akin to those in the real world.
-Herein, hierarchy level $h$ occupied by an agent is interpreted as its position (relevance) in society.
-We assumed that the relevance of an agent is increasing with the value $h$.
-Hierarchy growth proceeds from bottom (ground level $h=0$) to the top.
+In this study, we consider a group of $N$ individuals (nodes or agents) that are initially independent (at time $t=0$).
+In the course of time peer agents establish connections leading to the emergence of hierarchical levels.
+The links between agents correspond to interactions that result in the formation of hierarchies akin to those observed in the real world.
+It is important to note that although we display only 'vertical' connections between agents we also assume 'horizontal' interactions among nodes at the same level which are revealed through promotion processes.
+The hierarchy level $h$ occupied by an agent is interpreted as their position (relevance) in society, where the relevance of an agent is assumed to increase with the value $h$.
+Hierarchy growth proceeds from the bottom (ground level $h=0$) to the top.
 Let us consider two connected agents $i$ and $j$ at levels $h_i=h_j+1$.
-This kind of dependency will be treated as \textit{leader} (agent $i$) - \textit{follower} (agent $j$) relation.
-Please note, that there are no direct connections between followers of one leader.
-We further assumed that each agent can have no more than one leader.
-Hence, our network is void of cycles and can be interpreted as a tree-like topology.
+This kind of dependency will be treated as a \textit{leader} (agent $i$) - \textit{follower} (agent $j$) relation.
+Please note that there are no direct connections between followers of one leader.
+Furthermore, it was assumed that each agent can have no more than one leader.
+Hence, our network is free of cycles and can be interpreted as a tree-like topology.